piyx/YoutubeToSpotify/README.md

 ### Get youtube API key
 [CLICK HERE TO SEE HOW TO CREATE YOUTUBE API KEY](GET_KEY.md)

+### Setting Environment Variables Mac and Linux

+- Rename the file `.env_sample` to `.env`

+- Edit the file by adding your credentials

+- run the following command to set your environment variable `source .env`

 ### Setting Environment Variables (Windows)
 ```
 set SPOTIFY_USER_ID <your_user_id>